SimOgaard/DEWESoftOnGetDataFloodingBug/README.md

 </video>

 Developer's Note: If the user never interacts with DEWESoft while data is being fetched, the application will remain stable.
 Any potential issues are likely related to the UI thread of DEWESoft.
+I've also tested with the latest 2023.6 DewesoftX release and it has the same issue.